Caloni/caloni/content/post/deep-work-flow.md

 desc: "Deep Work => Flow.
 Por Robin Wieruch."
 categories: [ "reading" ]
 ---
 (Deep Work) => Flow - A proven Path to Satisfaction, de Robin Wieruch, é um resumo valioso de dois livros, um sobre deep work e outro sobre flow, e como ambos se relacionam.
-Robin é um programador e também leu [On Writing Well](/reading/on-writing-well) (ele possui [algumas notas](https://www.robinwieruch.de/lessons-learned-on-writing-well/) sobre essa leitura também).
+Robin é um programador e também leu On Writing Well](/reading/on-writing-well) (ele possui [algumas notas.

  - Professional activities performed in a state of distraction-free concentration that push you cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.
  - Flow can be produced by small things that cause active enjoyment rather than passive pleasure.